mpanighetti/dnd5e-mote/species/dwarf/README.md

 _**Dwarven Resilience.**_ You have Resistance to Poison Damage.
 You also have Advantage on saving throws you make to avoid or end the Poisoned Condition on yourself.

-_**Sandhopping.**_ You move normally in nonmagical difficult terrain.
+_**Walk Without Rhythm.**_ You move normally in nonmagical difficult terrain.
 Additionally, while moving through such terrain, you can Dash as a Bonus Action.
 You can use this Bonus Action a number of times equal to your Proficiency Bonus, and you regain all uses when you finish a Long Rest.

 ### Hill dwarf